corsairmarks/specialist_mercatorum/mod/README.md

     * Fix a bug where resolving a Mercatorum subject's deficit in non-basic resources improperly removed resources from the subject
 * 2.0.1 Fix bug where freshly-converted Mercatorum subjects did not properly switch ethics away from fanatic authoritarian/fanatic egalitarian
     * Special thanks to [Kepos](https://steamcommunity.com/profiles/76561197978088722) and [KahirDragoon](https://steamcommunity.com/profiles/76561198115235485) for the bug reports
+* 2.1.0 Add built-in support for several flavors of Ethics & Civics (Bug Branch, Classic, Redux, FunEFork)
+    * Countries on certain steps of Origin: Under One Rule may not be converted to a Mercatorum (the Legendary Leader has too much political influence, plus it's not allowed by the Corporate authority in the base game)
+    * Bug Branch does not require MegaCorps to be Competitive, so no additional ethics changes are made
+    * Swap Socialist countries to the corresponding Capitalist ethic when converted to a Mercatorum
+    * Countries that are not Capitalists shift one step towards Capitalism when converted to a Mercatorum
+    * Swap Xenophobic countries to the corresponding Xenophilic ethic when converted to a Mercatorum (FunEFork only)

 ## Source Code